vishrutarya/grpc-calculator/README.md

 # Simple gRPC service: calculator

-# Summary
+## Summary

-Implements a near-minimal gRPC service.
-As such, provides a quick high-level introduction to Google's open-sourced remote procedure call (RPC) framework.
+Implements a nearly minimal gRPC service.
+As such, provides a quick high-level introduction to how client-server communication is handled by Google's open-sourced remote procedure call (RPC) framework.

 The service implemented is a simple calculator.
 By exposing two methods, the calculator enables the client to enter a number and receive either the number's square or square root, as desired.

-# Quick start
+## Quick start

 In a terminal window, clone the repo, install requirements, create the auto-generated protobuf files, and instantiate the server:
 ```